Bound-T

 Tidorum offers a service where Tidorum uses Bound-T to analyse the real-time performance of a customer program.
 This can take place at Tidorum premises, or at the customer site.

-Bound-T licenses
+Bound-T licences

 Support and training